FroggMaster/Bash-Scripts/README.md

-# Bash-Scripts
+# Bash Scripts & Tools

-A collection of bash scripts / tools I've found useful or created.
+This is a personal collection of bash scripts and tools that I've found useful overtime.

+## Scripts
+- **New Script** - Script Template Generator
+- **.bash_aliases** - A collection of command aliases